Dstaikos/math-skills/README.md

 cd cmd
 ```

-Make sure the input file is in the cmd folder and run:
+Make sure the input file is in that folder and run:

 ```